 FDA Compliant Medical Device Manufacturer

-Cogmedix, established in 2008 is an FDA compliant and ISO13485:2003 registered medical and clinical device Contract Manufacturer.
-Cogmedix manufactures Class I and Class II medical and clinical devices.
+Cogmedix, established in 2008 is an FDA compliant and ISO13485:2003 registered medical device Contract Manufacturer.
+Cogmedix manufactures Class I, Class II, and Class III medical devices.

 The FDA is an agency within the United States Department of Health and Human Services having responsibilities for protecting and promoting the nation's public health by monitoring and approving manufactured medical devices.

-The Center for Devices and Radiological Health (CDRH) is the branch of the FDA responsible for the pre-market approval of all medical devices, as well as monitoring the manufacturing process and the performance and safety of these devices.
-The FDA CDRH regulates all Class I and Class II medical manufacturing devices.
+The Center for Devices and Radiological Health (CDRH) is the branch of the FDA responsible for the regulation of medical devices, as well as monitoring the manufacturing process and the performance and safety of these devices.
+The FDA CDRH regulates all Class I, Class II, and Class III medical manufacturing devices.

 FDA CDRH regulatory powers include the authority to require certain technical reports from the manufacturers or importers of regulated products, to require that manufactured medical devices meet mandatory safety performance standards, to declare regulated products defective, and to order the recall of defective or noncompliant products.
 CDRH also conducts limited amounts of direct product testing.